Stora Enso Oyj – Annual report – 31 December 2019

 • Supplier Code of Conduct – imposes strict contractual requirements on our suppliers regarding human rights.

-• Human Rights Policy – expresses our respect for international human rights instruments including:
+• Human Rights Policy – sets out our commitment to fully respect human rights throughout our operations and in all relationships involving Stora Enso and expresses our respect for international human rights instruments.

 How we work

 Our commitment to respect human rights covers all our operations, including our employees, contractors, suppliers, and neighbouring communities.
 We require that human rights risks and impacts are taken into account throughout our operations, including investment decisions related to mergers, acquisitions, and divestments.
 Our investment guidelines stipulate that environmental and social risks and impacts, including those related to human rights, must be duly identified, assessed, and addressed prior to approval in projects with business-critical risks.

 Stora Enso’s key tools for human rights due diligence

 • Business Practice Policy